+The political situation in Italy was also cause for concern in some circles.
 Prince Clemens von Metternich, the Austrian Chancellor, had already written in some alarm to his diplomatic Chargé in Lombardy, the Count de Bombelles:

 So far as regards the interior situation of the Peninsula, Italy is without doubt the one, among all the countries of Europe, in which there is the greatest tendency to revolutions, that is to sya, to accept forms of government liberal in the worst sense.
 In general, Italy has been materially prepared for these tendencies through the fall of all her ancient institutions, restored only in part or in name; and the desire of the Italians to obtain an independence free from all foreign influence—a desier which for one thousand years has not been satisfied—had taken possession today, more than ever before, of many minds.
 So that the tranquillity of the greatest part of Italy unfortunately cannot have but little guarantee external to the national character.
 Its inhabitants, in sum, demand another state of things and independence.